IanWachcode/alx_html_css/headphones/README.md

-# alx_html_css

- # 🌐 Web Design Projects
+ # 🌐 Web Design Project – *Headphones*

 ## 📌 Overview

-This projects is a fully designed webpage created **from scratch** as part of my web development assignment.
+This project is a fully designed webpage created **from scratch** as part of my web development assignment.
 The goal was to demonstrate understanding of **HTML**, **CSS**, and **responsive design** without using any pre-written code or frameworks.

 ## 🎯 Objectives